 The World and How It Has Changed

 The Cyberpunk RPG has its own world and history, helped along by several iterations of the game since 1988 (plus the original Netrunner CCG).
 Cyberpunk Red continues this world, which means that Cyberpunk history diverges from real-world history in 1990.
 I’m not going to try to go through the precise history of the world from an in-game or out-of-game perspective, but one emphasis point is that fragmentation I mentioned earlier.
 This is important in two respects.
 First, the era of mega-corp domination is over – they’re no longer the globe-spanning boogeymen that they used to be.
 Instead, both the corporations and the nation-states are, in general, splintered and limited.
-Sure, Araska Corp is still out there, but it doesn’t just control all of Japan, the western U.S., etc. Or, rather, what used to the the western U.S., because the government in D.C. doesn’t really control things west of the Mississippi anymore.
+Sure, Araska Corp is still out there, but it doesn’t just control all of Japan, the western U.S., etc. Or, rather, what used to be the western U.S., because the government in D.C. doesn’t really control things west of the Mississippi anymore.
 The default setting for Cyberpunk Red is Night City, which is situated in what used to be northern California, and is now basically self-governing.
 Well, maybe ‘governing’ isn’t the right word … it isn’t controlled by anyone external, and whoever has control (whether they are local or from elsewhere) only exercises limited control over certain aspects of the city.

 Fragmentation also applies to the internet.
 While the characters are hyper-connected, that hyperconnectivity only extends in their local area (the city, basically).
-In-universe, this is the result of a massive virus attack – anyone who plugs back in to the worldwide web will quickly find their systems compromised.
+In-universe, this is the result of a massive virus attack – anyone who plugs back in to the world wide web will quickly find their systems compromised.
 But it also has a significant effect in the way the game plays.
 One of the perpetual issues with games like Cyberpunk, where some characters can engage in extended virtual-reality sessions, is giving everyone else something to do while that’s going on.
 The fragmentation of Cyberpunk Red tackles this by eliminating long-distance hacking.
 The familiar decks, ICE programs, and such) is still there, but now the netrunner has to be physically proximate to the system they’re hacking.
 Deep dives into virtual reality have been replaced with augmented reality goggles, the better to see the bullets flying in meatspace while the netrunner is digging for electronic secrets.